arjunattam/elevator-simulation/README.md

 ## Solution
 ### Summary
 The solution has been deployed on Github pages, [link](http://arjun27.github.io/elevator-simulation/).
 Javascript prototypes have been used to define classes, their properties and methods.
+The solution is generalized, to __n floors__ and __m elevators__.

 The implementation is restricted to floor buttons only, and jobs are given to idle elevators only.